naveensilver/Devops/Jenkins/Jenkins_Interview_QA.md

 These stages provide a structured approach to automate the CI/CD pipeline for Java applications in Jenkins, covering build, test, analysis, deployment, and post-build tasks.
 Customize the stages and steps based on your project's requirements, testing frameworks, deployment targets, and integration tools.

+`How to integrate Git with Jenkins in real time ?`

+Integrating Git with Jenkins allows for automated triggering of Jenkins jobs (such as builds, tests, and deployments) based on changes in your Git repositories.
+Here's a step-by-step guide to integrate Git with Jenkins in real-time:

+### 1. Prerequisites
+- Ensure you have Jenkins installed and running.
+- Have a Git repository (e.g., GitHub, GitLab, Bitbucket) where your project's source code is hosted.

+### 2. Install Required Plugins
+- Open Jenkins and navigate to `Manage Jenkins` > `Manage Plugins`.
+- Go to the `Available` tab and search for and install the following plugins:
+  - **Git Plugin**: Allows Jenkins to integrate with Git repositories.
+  - **Credentials Plugin**: Enables storing and managing credentials securely in Jenkins.

+### 3. Configure Global Git Settings in Jenkins
+- Go to `Manage Jenkins` > `Configure System`.
+- Scroll down to the `Git` section:
+  - Set the path to the Git executable (`git` command).
+  - Optionally, configure additional settings like user.name and user.email.

+### 4. Add Git Credentials to Jenkins
+- Go to `Manage Jenkins` > `Manage Credentials`.
+- Click on `(global)` or a specific domain where you want to add credentials.
+- Click on `Add Credentials` and choose the appropriate credential type (Username with password, SSH key, etc.).
+- Enter your Git credentials (username/password or SSH key) and save.

+### 5. Create a New Jenkins Job
+- Click on `New Item` in the Jenkins dashboard to create a new Jenkins job (freestyle or pipeline).
+- Enter a job name, choose the appropriate job type, and click `OK`.

+### 6. Configure Git SCM
+#### For Freestyle Jobs:
+1. In the job configuration page, under `Source Code Management`, select `Git`.
+2. Enter the Repository URL (HTTPS or SSH) of your Git repository.
+3. Choose the appropriate credentials from the dropdown.
+4. Optionally, specify the Branches to build or leave it blank to build all branches.

+#### For Pipeline Jobs (Jenkinsfile):
+1. Define a Jenkinsfile in your Git repository to describe your pipeline stages.
+2. In the job configuration page, select `Pipeline script from SCM`.
+3. Choose Git as the SCM, enter the Repository URL, and select the appropriate credentials.
+4. Specify the Path to your Jenkinsfile within the repository.

+### 7. Save and Run the Jenkins Job
+- Save your job configuration.
+- Click on `Build Now` to trigger a build manually or wait for changes in your Git repository to trigger Jenkins automatically (if configured).

+### 8. Configure Webhooks (Optional)
+- For automatic triggering of Jenkins jobs on Git commits, configure webhooks in your Git repository settings.
+- Set the webhook URL to `<Jenkins_URL>/github-webhook/` (for GitHub) or `<Jenkins_URL>/gitlab-webhook/post` (for GitLab).

+By following these steps, you'll integrate Git with Jenkins, allowing Jenkins to automatically build, test, and deploy your projects based on changes in your Git repositories.
+Adjust configurations based on your specific Git hosting platform and project requirements.